Julien2744/LaunchCommand-mod/README.md

-In Vanilla Minecraft the main way to modify entity motion is with /data, and you are not allowed to modfify player data.
+In Vanilla Minecraft the main way to modify entity motion is with /data, and you are not allowed to modify player data.

 This mod is here to remove this limit with 1 singular command !